 When building a website, I recommend you go for a self-hosted website builder like WordPress.
 WordPress is a platform used by almost 30% of website owners.

 This platform offers endless possibilities for creating and enhancing a website to meet the desired goals.
 It also gives you complete control over your website.

 WordPress is free-to-use open-source software.
-However, you’ll need to pay for a domain name and web hosting if you plan to use self-hosted WordPress.
+However, you’ll need to pay for a domain name and hosting if you plan to use self-hosted website.
 This allows you to install WordPress then build your website on it.

 Web hosting refers to a company that rents out their servers/computer to host websites and provide internet connectivity which then ensures your website is accessible online any time of day.

 These companies store your website files and deliver content to visitors once they click on your website.
 This means that when a visitor types the domain name or clicks on a website’s URL into the browser, they will be directed to your website files stored on the hosting company server.
 The hosting cost can vary a lot.

 |Hosting Types||Usual Cost||Who Should Use It?|

 |Shared WordPress||$2 – $15 per month||New builders on a budgetBloggers (small blogs)Hobby buildersPeople creating personal portfoliosStudents building school projects|

 |Managed WordPress||$20 – $60 per month||Bloggers (larger blogs)People building large portfoliosBusinesses|

 |Ecommerce||$7 – $30 per month||Online storesBusinesses selling products on the side|